azielinskiACC/eval_SIPER_sentiments/README.md

 ## Code
 With the provided code the sentiment and confidence can be constructed from the SIPER evaluation reports.

 * **LanguageDetectionTIKA.java:** For classification of documents based on n-grams and word sets based on TIKA, a language detection tool for 18 languages.
-Files are read from a directory and split into subdirecrtory by language.
-[Link to TIKA] [https://www.tutorialspoint.com/tika/tika_language_detection.htm]
+Files are read from a directory and split into subdirecrtory by language. [https://www.tutorialspoint.com/tika/tika_language_detection.htm]
 * **concepts_k500_50.R:** Extracts concepts from the structural topic model output, the number of words, topics, and FREX weighing can be adjusted in the code to get at the differend K/FREX scenarios.
 * **proquest-skipgrams.py:** Code to learn the concept embeddings to find out which are distal or proximal linkages.
 * **obtain_innovation_years_proquest_msearch_chunks_only_hits_filtered.py:** Looks up each dyad and dumps when it was first introduced, introduced thesis ID and future uptakes for that dyad.